project-open-data/project-open-data.github.io/user-centered-design.md

 <div class="row">
     <div class="col-md-8">
         <p>Based on what we learn from users, our web designers create sketches, layouts, visualizations (e.g., sample graphs), and styling of pages.
-Our developers (coders) start building the actual functionality.
+Our developers (coders) build the actual functionality.
 These pieces constantly evolve based on feedback.</p>
         <img src="{{ site.baseurl }}/assets/img/wire-example.jpg" class="img-responsive center-block">
         <small class='text-center center-block'>A sample wireframe used to test language, flow, and limited functionality</small>
     </div>